Gunmen kill 1, wound 8 at Ohio maternity party

-Two gunmen killed a woman at an Ohio maternity party and wounded eight others, including children and a pregnant woman who lost her foetus in the melee, local media reported on Sunday.
+(Reuters) - Two gunmen killed a woman at an Ohio maternity party and wounded eight others, including children and a pregnant woman who lost her foetus in the melee, local media reported on Sunday.

 The gunmen, who have not been identified, burst into the house in Colerain Township, outside Cincinnati, on Saturday evening, not long after the pregnant woman revealed she would soon give birth to a boy, according to the Cincinnati Inquirer.